City council elections won at one-stop

-According to unofficial returns from Tuesday, Stevens received 26 votes compared to 10 votes for Giles’ 10.
-Stevens late entry into the race was announced last week.
-His name was not on the ballot for mayor of East Laurinburg.
+According to unofficial results from Tuesday, Stevens received 26 votes compared to 10 votes for Giles.
+Due to Stevens late entry into the race was announced last week, his name was not on the ballot for mayor of East Laurinburg.

 Stevens could not be reached for comment.